purduesigbots/pros-docs/v5/api/c/misc.rst

 Clears all of the lines of the controller screen.

-.. note:: Controller text setting is currently in beta, so continuous, fast updates will
+.. note:: Controller text setting is a slow process, so updates faster than 10ms when on
-          not work well.
+          a wired connection or 50ms over Vexnet will not be applied to the controller.

 .. tabs ::
    .. tab :: Prototype